Fendross/ExpenseTrackerCLI/README.md

 # _ExpenseTrackerCLI_

 > [!NOTE]
 > This is a WIP project.
-Its purpose would be that to manage one's finances without having to fiddle around with an Excel.
+Its purpose would be to manage one's finances without having to fiddle around with an Excel.
+> Also, this would serve as an entry point to develop an easy-to-use mobile application or web application to manage one's finances on the go.

 ## Overview